Lake Echo Dam

-Technical details
+The dam, its reservoir, and the power station are owned and operated by Hydro Tasmania.

+Dam and reservoir overview

+The earth-filled dam wall is 19 m high and 305 m long.
+When full, Lake Echo has capacity of 725490 ML and covers 4069 ha, drawn from a catchment area of 100 km2.
+The single controlled spillway is capable of discharging 92 m3/s.

+Lake Echo is one of the main headwater storages for the Dee Lagoon, Bradys, Binney, Tungatinah Lagoon and the Lower River Derwent catchments, releasing water to a further seven stations downstream.
+Much of the lake is surrounded by steep-sided eucalypt bushland.
+Access to the rocky shoreline is dependent on the draw-down of water for use in the power station.
+The lake is stocked with brown trout and rainbow trout.

+Hydroelectric power station

 Part of the Derwent scheme that comprises eleven hydroelectric power stations, the Lake Echo Power Station is the first station on the Dee River section of the scheme.
 The power station is located aboveground on the shores of the Dee Lagoon formed below Lake Echo on the Dee River.
 Water is diverted from Lake Echo by a single 2.5 km-long flume and 700 m-long canal.
 It then descends 168 m through a single steel penstock to the station with a surge tower located midway along the penstock.

-The power station was commissioned in 1956 by the Hydro Electric Corporation (TAS) and the station has one English Electric Francis turbine, with a generating capacity of 32 MW of electricity.
+The power station was commissioned in 1956 by the Hydro Electric Corporation (TAS) and the station has one English Electric Francis-type turbine, with a generating capacity of 32 MW.
 The station building houses a single alternator and the turbine has a fully embedded spiral casing and water flow is controlled via a straight flow main inlet valve and a relief valve designed to prevent spiral casing overpressure.
 The station output, estimated to be 84 GWh annually, is fed to TasNetworks' transmission grid via an 11 kV/110 kV three-phase English Electric generator transformer to the outdoor switchyard.

-Lake Echo is one of the main headwater storages for the Dee Lagoon, Bradys, Binney, Tungatinah Lagoon and the Lower River Derwent catchments, releasing water to a further seven stations downstream.
+An upgrade of facilities at the station was completed in 2022 that included remote monitoring systems.